johnstrand/squawk-react/tutorial.md

 # Tutorial

-Let's pretend that we have run `npx create-react-app my-app --template=typescript` and removed the CSS, the tests, and the logo, and then removed the references to those items.
+Let's pretend that we have run `npx create-react-app squawk-tutorial --template=typescript` and removed the CSS, the tests, and the logo, and then removed the references to those items.

+(If you don't want to pretend, you can download a starting project [here](./tutorial/squawk-tutorial.zip), just extract that into an appropriate directory)

 `App.tsx` now looks like this: